Gift cards more in demand than ever this holiday season

 Sold by Dick’s Sporting Goods

-Not only does Sephora offer a broad range of personal care and beauty products from over 300 brands, the company has its own private label for unique, prestigious beauty products.
+Not only does Sephora offer a broad range of personal care and beauty products from over 300 brands, but the company also has its own private label for unique, prestigious beauty products.

 Sold by Sephora